ktrizzo/LI-600-StomatalCorrection/README.md

 ## Acknowledgments

-This work was supported by [funding information from paper].
+This work was supported by the United States National Science Foundation grant IOS 2047628 and 2307341.
+We graciously thank Kensuke Kimura, Erina Fushimi, Etsushi Kumagai, Koichi Nomura, Toshinori Matsunami, Shohei Konno, Atsushi Maruyama for sharing the dataset of Kimura et al. (2025), and providing the additional LI-600 variables needed for application of the correction.

 ---

+###
-**Note:** The thermal conductance parameter (C = 0.007 W/°C) used in the correction was empirically calibrated using paired LI-600/LI-6800 measurements.
+Note: The thermal conductance parameter (C = 0.007 W/°C) used in the correction was empirically calibrated using paired LI-600/LI-6800 measurements.
 While this value performed well across diverse species and conditions, users should be aware that instrument-specific variations may exist.
 You may recalibrate this coefficient yourself with controlled LI-600 and LI-6800 measurements on the same leaf patches.
+###
 =======
 # LI-600-StomatalCorrection
 Routines for correcting stomatal conductance reported by the LI-600 Porometer according to the method of Rizzo and Bailey (2025)